aneezJaheez/PSN-CF-Recommender-System/README.md

  ![MLP Model](https://github.com/aneezJaheez/PSN-CF-Recommender-System/blob/master/Img/mlpmodel.png?raw=true)

- <p>This mode returned an MSE of 0.0762.
-One way to improve this model is to combine it with a matrix factorization model.
+ <p><b>This model returned an MSE of 0.0762.</b> One way to improve this model is to combine it with a matrix factorization model.
 This is exactly what the second keras Model defined in this project deals with.<p/>

  <li><b>Neural Matrix Factorization</b></li>